-This article is updated on a regular basis.
-A version of this article was first written for the Tourisme Montreal blog.
+This article was last updated in November 2019.
+A version of this article was first written for Tourisme Montréal.

 In the last few years, Montreal has seen a boom in artisanal boulangeries (bread bakeries) and pâtisseries (pastry shops).
 From specialized cupcake stores, designer donuts and dainty French pastries to more traditional buttery baked goods, croissants and crusty baguettes, the city has it all.
 Here’s a breakdown of all sweet things Montreal has to offer organized by neighbourhood, so that you may always find your way to the closest flaky, gooey or crispy delectable snack…

 This is easily the neighbourhood with the highest concentration of boulangeries and pâtisseries in Montreal.
 Considered one of the hippest areas in the city, this predominantly francophone hood counts a lot of French ex-pats as residents.
 This may be why so many boulangeries have opted to set up shop here, often competing for the title of best croissant in town within a few blocks of each other.
-Among those are Boulangerie Mr. Pinchot, Boulangerie Les cop’ains d’abord (three locations) and Fou desserts, which are all within walking distance so you can go on a croissant crawl and judge for yourself.
+Among those are Boulangerie Mr. Pinchot, Boulangerie Les cop’ains d’abord (three locations), Fou desserts and Croissant Croissant, which are all within walking distance so you can go on a croissant crawl and judge for yourself.
 Another contender in the croissant debate is Pâtisserie Au Kouign Amann on avenue Mont-Royal est. The almond croissant there is my favourite but people flock to this tiny spot specifically for a slice of their famous kouign amann, a layered butter and sugar cake from Brittany with addictive qualities.
+Le Toledo’s display of beautiful pastries including seasonal fruity ones is irresistible.
+They also make great breads and their exquisite flan has garnered a delicious reputation among pastry lovers.
 Mamie Clafoutis on Saint-Denis is also another great spot for croissants, breads and baked pastries like their near perfect cannelés or the nutty pistachio and almond pavé with cherries.

 If it’s macarons you’re looking for, no need to look further than Boutique Point G, the definite winner when it comes to this delicate confection that has been all the rage for the past few years.
 Classic flavours like chocolate and lemon share the beautiful store with seasonal sensations such as this Spring’s violet and honey and last Valentine’s Day cherry confit made with local cherries.